+Located right in the downtown area, it is perfectly situated near many other things to do in Put in Bay.
+With it’s convenient location, you can walk to it right from the Put in Bay ferry terminal as soon as you get to the island.
 Go back in time at the Red Moon, an intimate speakeasy at the Park Hotel.
-During the days of Prohibition, bartenders were encourage patrons to “speak easy” in order not to arise suspicion, hence the term speakeasy.
+During the days of Prohibition, bartenders would encourage patrons to “speak easy” in order not to arise suspicion, hence the term speakeasy.
 Thankfully Prohibition is long over and we can now enjoy our cocktails out in the open.

 Inside the Red Moon

-This quiet spot is world’s away from the crowded summer streets of downtown Put-in-Bay.
+This quiet spot is world’s away from the crowded summer streets of downtown Put n Bay.
 Perfect for a date night or girl’s night, the wine list features wine from all over the world.
 They have an amazing selection from the West Coast as well.
 Local craft brews are also on the menu along with imported and domestic bottles.

 Their beer cocktails are really something special.
 Try the Great Lakes Commodore Perry IPA with ginger beer, mango, and passionfruit or Bay Harbor Blueberry Ale with basil lemonade.
 A great choice for hot summer nights.